zama-ai/bounty-program/Bounties/Solved/create-a-dark-market-app-tutorial.md

 # Create a dark market application tutorial with Concrete Numpy or TFHE-rs
 `Application`

+## ✅ Solution
+This bounty has been solved, see the entire solution here.

 ## Overview
 Create an FHE implementation of the Dark Market algorithm given in https://eprint.iacr.org/2022/923.